Pole Top Photography

 attach the camera.
 The illustration below shows the Harris 5 metre painters

 The software I use on the tablet to control the camera is called DSLR Dashboard.
 This is a free app and it works really well with a Nikon (not so well with a Canon as I have tried it with a friend's camera).
-The latest version of this software is not available from Google Play Store, but can be downloaded here.
+The latest version of this software is available via the Google Play store.
 This app allows a pre-set burst of shots to be set, which when you press the shutter button will fire that number of shots.
 For stuff going like stink I usually have this set to about 8 shots.

 It is also possible to connect a camera to a tablet or phone using a wifi connection.
 My D750 has built in wifi, but when I was using the Nikon D600 I had a Nikon WU-1b transmitter which plugged into the camera.
 Do an internet search to see what devices might be available with whatever camera you are using.
 This is also a good piece of information on creating a wireless link.